nicholasio/wp-central-posts-network/README.md

 ## Description ##

-This plugin adds a UI on the main site of a Network that let you choose posts of any site of your network and associate it with sections that you must define via a hook filter.
+This plugin adds a UI on the main site admin panel of a Network that let you choose posts of any site of your network and associate it with sections that you must define via a hook filter.
 Then you can show up this sections on your main site via a simple API.

 ### How it works ####